wBeckettHills/pdal_tutorial/tutorial/01_Intro_PDAL_Pipelines_for_Ecology.md

 ## Conclusion

-While using pre-processed LiDAR data offers a simpler path to analysis, drone-collected LiDAR provides greater customization and up-to-date information but requires significantly more processing steps.
-The CloudRunner workflow addresses these challenges by implementing a standardized PDAL-based processing pipeline specifically for ecological applications, handling the technical complexities of LiDAR processing while enabling researchers to focus on ecological questions.
+Using pre-processed LiDAR data offers a simpler path to analysis.
+Drone-collected LiDAR provides greater customization and up-to-date information, but requires significantly more processing steps.
+The CloudRunner repo is an example set of workflows built to address these challenges by implementing a standardized `PDAL`-based processing pipeline.
+With additional goals tageting ecological applications, the teaching tutorials and notebooks can enable proficient LiDAR processing, providing researchers broader access to procedures and metrics for addressing ecological questions.

 ## References